Projects funded by Bra Miljöval

 Over the years, this fund has helped restore nature and create habitats for threatened species.
 Here are a few project examples:

-LIV in lower river Dalälven (2017): The project, which is a collaboration with Fortum, intended to investigate the water system’s potential for fish reproduction under the current water management regime.
-Vattenfall has been investigating the potential for salmon and trout production and how to restore natural reproduction of salmon and sea trout.
+LIV in lower river Dalälven (2017): The project, which was a collaboration with Fortum, intended to assess the conditions for fish reproduction in the water system under the current water management framework.
+Vattenfall investigated the potential for salmon and trout production and how to restore natural reproduction of salmon and sea trout.

-Measures for Noble crayfish, freshwater pearl mussel and trout in Upperudsälven: In the south-west of Sweden, several projects have been carried out to improve the situation for the critically endangered noble crayfish and freshwater pearl mussel.
+Measures for noble crayfish, freshwater pearl mussel and trout in Upperudsälven: In south‑west Sweden, several projects have been carried out to improve conditions for the critically endangered noble crayfish and freshwater pearl mussel.
 Since 2016, measures have been implemented in a total of seven tributaries of Upperudsälven.
-The most recent measures were carried out between 2023 and 2025 in Ivarsbyälven, Bottnerälven and Rommenäsälven.
-The measures typically consist of restoring stream habitats and riparian zones, together with creating additional spawning and nursery habitats for trout.
+The most recent measures were undertaken between 2023 and 2025 in Ivarsbyälven, Bottnerälven and Rommenäsälven.
+The measures typically involve restoring stream habitats and riparian zones, as well as creating additional spawning and nursery habitats for trout.

 Reintroduction and restoration of habitats for freshwater pearl mussel: In 2022, a project began in Rolfsån with the goal to support the reintroduction of freshwater pearl mussels by infecting host fish with glochidia larvae in combination with restoring aquatic habitats.